nocalhost/nocalhost.github.io/docs/Concepts/service.md

 `Service` usually configured in `.nocalhost/config.yaml` in the `git` repository specified by `Application`, such as [config.yaml](https://github.com/nocalhost/bookinfo/blob/main/.nocalhost/config.yaml). `User` can modify in local by using `IDE Plugin` or `nhctl`, the changes only take effect locally.
+> See [Application-nocalhost-enhancement](https://nocalhost.dev/Concepts/application/#nocalhost-enhancements) for more information about `config.yaml`

 If there is not any `Service` configuration specified, click the gear with an exclamation mark, and we will generate a template file for you: